Opportunities for Students

 The Class of 2019 will attend Student Engagement Weekend on Saturday, October 12 and Sunday, October 13 in San Francisco, held in conjunction with the annual meeting of the American Academy of Ophthalmology.

 The Minority Ophthalmology Mentoring program provides no financial support, and students are encouraged to seek funding through their school’s Diversity Office or Office of Student Affairs.
 Depending on the student’s location, expenses to attend Student Engagement Weekend are estimated to be $1000 or less and include:

 - Lodging for at least two nights (Friday, October 11 and Saturday, October 12)

 - Incidental travel expenses (ground transportation, meals, etc.)

-- Free registration to attend the annual meeting of the American Academy of Ophthalmology in San Francisco (October 12 - 15)
+- Free registration for AAO 2019, the annual meeting of the American Academy of Ophthalmology in San Francisco (October 12 - 15)

 - Breakfast and lunch on October 12 and breakfast on October 13

 Underrepresented minorities in medicine include those who identify as Black or African American, Hispanic or Latino, or Native American (American Indian/Alaska Native/Native Hawaiian).
 The program is seeking medical students entering their first or second year as well as college undergraduates entering their senior year (as of October 1, 2019).

 - June 15, 2019: MOM program application due

 - July 15, 2019: Student selection notifications sent